mgtools/PPGpep/README.md

 - **8% increase in peptide identification** across human proteomic and metaproteomic datasets.
 This project is based on data from the **Human Pangenome Reference Consortium (HPRC)** and **UniProt**.

+## Reference
+Jamie Canderan, Ruoying Yuan, Haixu Tang, and Yuzhen Ye.
+Leveraging the Human Panproteome to Enhance Peptide and Protein Identification in Proteomics and Metaproteomics. doi: https://doi.org/10.1101/2024.11.25.625239

 ## Acknowledgements